An author born and raised in a small town in the Sierra Nevada mountains, in a home built by an artist father and a carpenter mother.

 Her work draws on Daoist philosophy, Gnostic and Western mystical traditions, and the deep structures of mythology.
 She reads upstream — studying the source material that contemporary literature draws from.

-She spent two years teaching in Zhengzhou, China, where she immersed herself in Mandarin and local culture.
-She lives in Washington state with her wife.
+She spent two years teaching in Zhengzhou, China, where she immersed herself in Mandarin and local culture — and where she met her wife.
+They live in Washington state.

 "Blair is one of the most talented, dedicated, prolific students I've ever worked with — creative energy radiates from her; it vibrates from every word she writes.
 Some of her images will stay with me forever."